lbuthman/awa-level-1/README.md

 different way.

 Refactoring design & architecture with validated, clean, and documented code is a very different experience.
-With Level 1 Apex in hand, we can refactor towards ...
+With Level 1 Apex in hand, we can refactor towards Enterprise Level trigger designs.
+This naturally includes other concerns, like visibility via logging, deeper and more specific code conventions, and additional conveniences like test data creation, Syntactical Sugar, and deployment automation.

+## More Specifically

+1. Enterprise Trigger Design -> Trigger Actions Framework
+2. Traceability & Visibility -> Nebula Logger
+3. Callout Syntactical Sugar -> tbd
+4. Batch & Scheduled Job Sugar -> Relax
+5. Test Data Creation -> "crunch" new founded domain knowledge into Apex test data creation and test scenario bundling

 ## Getting Started

 1. Create a new Developer Org
 2. Install the package
-3. Setup your development environment
+3. Setup your development environment (Workshop)
 4. Begin refactoring

 ## Install the Package